-Woopra has an advanced ID mapping system that allows it to use many different fields to uniquely refer to a person profile.
+Woopra has an advanced ID mapping system that allows it to use many different fields to uniquely refer to an individual profile.
 The Basic Concepts section will introduce some conventional database concepts and Woopra's challenges.
 Then we will dive into how Woopra's ID system works and how to make the best use of it.

 A unique identifier is special in that only one database entity may have a given id value, so it can be used to find one specific entity.

-In SQL databases, the concept of a Primary Key refers to this idea of a unique identifier.
-Primary keys refer to a single SQL row, and are guaranteed to be unique for each row, and every row is guaranteed to have one.
+In SQL databases, the concept of a Primary Key refers to the idea of a unique identifier.
+Primary keys refer to a single SQL row and are guaranteed to be unique for each row, and every row is guaranteed to have one.

 There is some necessary but unfortunate equivocation in the terminology we use here:

 The Woopra system needs to be able to tell which person profile performed an incoming tracked action (or property update.)
-The problem is that people in Woopra can exist in a number of different levels of being identified.
-They could be a first-time anonymous visitor to a website, or a long time paying customer.
+The problem is that people in Woopra can exist at a number of different levels of being identified.
+They could be a first-time anonymous visitor to a website or a long-time paying customer.

-Another issue is that if you want to track anonymous behavior, and even attribute it to known people in the future as they identify themselves to you--a key value proposition in the Woopra system--then using a single id value per person become more complex.
+Another issue is that if you want to track anonymous behavior and even attribute it to known people in the future as they identify themselves to you--a key value proposition in the Woopra system--then using a single id value per person becomes more complex.

 These and other more nuanced issues make this problem of identifiers significant in the Woopra System.
 Woopra solves this problem by dedicating an entire sub-system to managing identifiers.

 If a user is coming anonymously to your website, all you have is a cookie, which is conceptually, a device ID pointing to that browser on that machine.
-It will be the same next time the person visits your site from that machine and that browser, but if they visit from a different browser, or on their phone for instance, you will have a new cookie.
-So Woopra needs to be able to use multiple cookies to eventually refer to one person, assuming that one day you find out who that person is and can associate all their devices to them.
+It will be the same next time the person visits your site from that machine and that browser, but if they visit from a different browser or on their phone, you will have a new cookie.
+So Woopra needs to be able to use multiple cookies to eventually refer to one person, assuming that one day you find out who that person is and can associate all their devices with them.

 When it comes down to it, an identifier is a visitor property with some special behavior.
 There are a number of different identifiers that it makes sense to use in the context of customer data.
 Woopra has a few of these pre-defined in all Woopra instances.
 Here they are in increasing position in the ID hierarchy: